 You can’t control the cleanliness of what you touch outside the home, such as surfaces in stores or on public transportation.
-But within your home, there are specific steps you can take to protect yourself and your family from the coronavirus, or COVID-19.
+But within your home, there are specific steps you can take to protect yourself and your family from COVID-19 and other germs.

-Connie Steed, president of the Association for Professionals in Infection Control and Epidemiology, has some tips for safeguarding your home against infection.
+Connie Steed, president of the Association for Professionals in Infection Control and Epidemiology, has some tips for how to clean and disinfect the house against infection.

-These tips should be used in conjunction with basic of coronavirus prevention guidelines: regularly wash your hands for at least 20 seconds, use hand sanitizer, avoid touching your face, cover your coughs and sneezes with your elbow or a tissue and stay home if you are sick (unless seeking medical treatment).
+These tips should be used in conjunction with basic of coronavirus prevention guidelines: Wear a face mask that covers your nose and mouth when interacting with people outside your household, maintain social distance, regularly wash your hands for at least 20 seconds, use hand sanitizer, avoid touching your face, cover your coughs and sneezes with your elbow or a tissue and stay home if you are sick (unless seeking medical treatment).
+The Centers for Disease Control and Prevention (CDC) also recommends getting a COVID-19 vaccine when it's available to you.

 1. Clean commonly touched surfaces

 The COVID-19 virus spreads mainly from person to person when people come into contact with an infected person’s respiratory droplets at close range.
-However, the virus can also spread if you touch a surface or object that has the virus on it, and then touch your own eyes, nose or mouth, according to the CDC.
+While surface transmission isn't considered to be a common way to get infected, it may be possible for the virus to spread if you touch a surface or object that has the virus on it, and then touch your own eyes, nose or mouth, according to the CDC.
+You can also contract the cold or flu and other viruses this way, so it's a good idea to remain diligent about cleaning surfaces.

 Steed recommends daily cleaning of “high-touch” surfaces around the home, such as doorknobs, light switches, countertops and cabinet handles.